-Environmental Protection Imple ement ation S Stages Relevant Implementation Status and Remarks EIA Ref Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines 7b.8.4.
-1 - 7b.8.4.
-8 Compensation of loss of important habitat of Finless Porpoise Designation of Marine Park The Project Proponent has made a firm commitment to seek to designate a marine park of approximately 700 ha in the waters between Soko Islands and Shek Kwu Chau, in accordance with the statutory process stipulated in the Marine Parks Ordinance, as a compensation measure for the habitat loss arising from the construction of the IWMF at the artificial island near SKC.
+Environmental Protection Imple ement ation S stages Relevant EIA Ref Measures / Mitigation Measures Location / Timing Implementation Agent Des С ο Dec Legislation and Guidelines Implementation Status and Remarks 7b.8.4.
+8 Designation of Marine Park Kwu Chau and Soko Islands The Project Proponent has made a firm commitment to seek to designate a marine park of approximately 700 ha in the waters between Soko Islands and Shek Kwu Chau, in accordance with the statutory process stipulated in the Marine Parks Ordinance, as a compensation measure for the habitat loss arising from the construction of the IWMF at the artificial island near SKC.
 The Project Proponent shall seek to complete the designation by 2018 to tie in with the operation of the IWMF at the artificial island near SKC.
 A further study should be carried out to review relevant previous studies and collate available information on the ecological characters of the proposed area for marine park designation; and review available survey data for Finless Porpoise, water quality, fisheries, marine traffic and planned development projects in the vicinity.
-Based on the findings, ecological between Shek Kwu Chau and Soko Islands Project Proponent EIAO-TM N/A
+Based on the findings, ecological profiles of the proposed area for marine park designation should be

-Environmental Protection Location / Timing Implementation Agent Imple ement ation S Stages Relevant Implementation Status and Remarks EIA Ref Measures / Mitigation Measures Des С 0 Dec Legislation and Guidelines marine park designation should be established, and the extent and location of the proposed marine park be determined.
+Environmental Protection Imple ementa tion S tages Relevant EIA Ref Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines Implementation Status and Remarks location of the proposed marine park be determined.
 The adequacy of enhancement measures should also be reviewed.
 In addition, a management plan for the proposed marine park should be proposed, covering information on the responsible departments for operation and management (O&M) of the marine park, as well as the O&M duties of each of the departments involved.
 Consultation with relevant government departments and stakeholders should be conducted under the study.
 The study should be submitted to Director of Environmental Protection (DEP) for approval before the commencement of construction works.
 The Project Proponent should provide assistance to AFCD during the process of the marine park designation.
 7b.8.5.
-1 - 7b.8.5.
-4 Additional Enhancement or Precautionary Measures Deployment of Artificial Reefs • Deployment of artificial reefs (ARs) is an enhancement measure for the Within the proposed marine park under this study Project Proponent V √ EIAO-TM N/A
+Additional Enhancement or Within the Project Proponent \checkmark \checkmark EIAO-TM N/A 1 - 7b.8.5.
+Precautionary Measures Deployment of Artificial Reefs proposed marine park 1.0.5.
+1 Deployment of Annolar Neels under this • Deployment of artificial reefs (ARs) is study an enhancement measure for the marine habitats.
+ARs are proposed to be deployed within the proposed

-Environmental Protection Implementation Agent Impl ement ation S Stages Relevant Implementation Status and Remarks EIA Ref Measures / Mitigation Measures Location / Timing Des С 0 Dec Legislation and Guidelines marine habitats.
-ARs are proposed to be deployed within the proposed marine park under this Project.
+Environmental Protection Imple ement ation S tages Relevant EIA Ref Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines Implementation Status and Remarks marine park under this Project.
 The exact location, dimension and type of ARs to be deployed are to be further investigated along with the further study of the proposed marine park under this Project.
 The proposed ARs would be deployed at the same time as the complete designation of marine park.
-Release of Fish Fry at Artificial Reefs and Marine Park Release of fish fry at the proposed ARs, as well as the proposed marine park under this study, should enhance the fish resources in the nearby waters, and subsequently food sources for Guidelines Finless Porpoise.
+Release of Fish Fry at Artificial Reefs and Marine Park Release of fish fry at the proposed ARs, as well as the proposed marine park under this study, should enhance the fish resources in the nearby waters, and subsequently food sources for Finless Porpoise.
 The proposed ARs with various micro-habitats would have the potential to provide shelter and nursery ground for the released fish fry.
 The frequency and quantity of fry to be released should be agreed by AFCD.

-^{} Des - Design, C - Construction, O - Operation, and Dec - Decommissioning
+Des - Design, C - Construction, O - Operation, and Dec - Decommissioning